Leading Voices in Safety & Business

 Andrea Rasmussen

-Andrea Rasmussen is the Community Outreach and Resource Planning Specialist for the Wage and Hour Division’s Portland District Office.
-Since joining Wage and Hour in 2013, she has also served as a Wage and Hour Investigator and Assistant District Director.
+Andrea Rasmussen is The Community Outreach and Resources Planning Specialist for the Wage and Hour Division’s Portland District Office.
+She also served as a Wage and Hour Investigator and Assistant District Director.
+She has worked for Wage and Hour since 2013.
+She is a fluent Spanish speaker and has Bachelor of Arts degrees in Social Work and Political Science and a Master’s Degree in Public Administration.

 Kimberli Reynolds